designerkamal/obopay.github.io/obopay-payment-sdk-web.md

 ___User KYC___

 Businesses doing user KYC themselves need to provide KYC documents for the user being registered.

-Following documents types are needed for minors:
+___Documents categories are needed for minors:___

-- Address proof (PROOF_OF_ADDRESS)
+1. Address proof (PROOF_OF_ADDRESS)

    - Driving License of self (DRIVER_LICENSE) : Front and Back
    - Driving License of parent (PARENTS_DRIVER_LICENSE) : Front and Back